Words and terms used in the world of From The Waters.

 The building in Aelin City that houses the Enforcer division of Guardians.

-An organ that converts aerya into aeryn for storage and funneling to the heart.
+An organ in an aelinuan's body that converts aerya into aeryn for storage and funneling to the heart.

-The equivalent of marriage.
-Involves a ceremony.
-Common in countries east of the Sanobi Desert, rare elsewhere.
+The Ephillion equivalent of marriage.
+It involves a ceremony and is common in countries east of the Sanobi Desert, but is rare elsewhere.
 After the proposal the individuals are referred to as being betrothed.
 Individuals who have been entwined are known as husbands.
 Once entwined the individuals wear a thumb ring as a sign of their commitment.

-The largest continent on Ephillion, consisting of; Aelin, Wynikrs, Nukerpose, Doluround, Kaplyce, Tsufawi, Schmuu, Venumbria.
+The largest continent on Ephillion, with countries consisting of; Aelin, Wynikrs, Nukerpose, Doluround, Kaplyce, Tsufawi, Schmuu, Venumbria.

 An international and non-governmental sports governing body responsible for the regulation and administration of sports at a global level, including the organisation of large scale sporting events and competitions.